Sigmund Wassermann

-Sigmund Wassermann (* October 16, 1889 in Bamberg; † February 28, 1958 in New York) was a German lawyer and banker.
+Sigmund Wassermann (October 16, 1889 in Bamberg - February 28, 1958 in New York) was a German lawyer and banker.
+He was a prominent Jewish banker who escaped Nazi Germany and emigrated to the United States during World War II.

+He grew up and lived in Germany and served in German army during World War I. He became known for having to sell the painting An Allegory of Hearing by Anna Rosina de Gasc to pay for his escape.
+The painting was restituted to his heirs by the Dutch Restitution Commission in 2008.

-Childhood and youth until the First World War
+Early life until the First World War

 Sigmund Wassermann was the youngest son of Emil Wassermann.
 He attended the Humanist Gymnasium in Bamberg.
 He went on to study at the Handelshochschule Berlin and obtained his doctorate from the University of Erlangen on October 22, 1912, with a thesis entitled "Das Sortengeschäft in Deutschland in seiner geschichtlichen Entwicklung" ("The Historical Development of the Variety Business in Germany").
 At the end of his studies, he also obtained the academic degrees of Dr. rer. pol. and Dr. jur.
 He completed his training at Bankhaus L. Behrens & Söhne in Hamburg and at the Paris stockbroking firm Alfred Gans & Co.
 In 1914/1915, he worked for a short time at Deutsche Bank in Constantinople; his brother Osca later became its chairman.

 World War I

 In 1915 Wassermann was drafted as a soldier into the 24th Bavarian Infantry Regiment in Bamberg and was promoted to lieutenant during the war.
 On September 19, 1917, he was awarded the "Ehrenzeichen P.E.K..
-II. class" was awarded to him.
+II. class".
 His discharge took place on December 18, 1918 from the 5th Bavarian Infantry Regiment as a result of demobilization.

-As later honors he received for his participation in the war on August 18, 1927 the possession certificate of the "Prinz-Alfons-Erinnerungszeichen" donated by His Royal Highness, Prince Alfons of Bavaria, as well as on April 23, 1935 the Cross of Honor for Front Combatants based on the decree of July 13, 1934 from the Reich President Field Marshal General von Hindenburg in memory of the World War 1914/18..
+As later honors he received for his participation in the war on August 18, 1927 the possession certificate of the "Prinz-Alfons-Erinnerungszeichen", donated by His Royal Highness, Prince Alfons of Bavaria, as well as on April 23, 1935 the Cross of Honor for Front Combatants based on the decree of July 13, 1934 from the Reich President Field Marshal General von Hindenburg in memory of the World War 1914/18.